Enhanced six operations and base change theorem for higher Artin stacks: Introduction

-in a suitable $\infty$-category of \emph{closed symmetric monoidal presentable stable $\infty$-categories}.
+in a suitable $\infty$-category of \emph{presentable stable $\infty$-categories}.
 This is completely parallel to the descent property for module categories.
-Here $\cD_{\cart}(\cX_{\liset},\Lambda)$ (resp.\ $\cD(X_{n,\et},\Lambda)$) is a closed symmetric monoidal presentable stable $\infty$-category which serves as the enhancement of $\rD_{\cart}(\cX_{\liset},\Lambda)$ (resp.\ $\rD(X_{n,\et},\Lambda)$).
+Here $\cD(X_{n,\et},\Lambda)$ is the derived $\infty$-category of the Grothendieck Abelian category $\Mod(X_{n,\et},\Lambda)$.
+It is a presentable stable $\infty$-category that enhances $\rD(X_{n,\et},\Lambda)$.
+We then define $\rD(\cX,\Lambda)$ to be the homotopy category of $\cD(\cX,\Lambda)$.
 Strictly speaking, the previous diagram is incomplete in the sense that we do not mark all the higher cells in the diagram, that is, all natural equivalences of functors, ``equivalences between natural equivalences'', etc. In fact, there is an infinite hierarchy of (homotopy) equivalences hidden behind the limit of the previous diagram, not just the 2-level hierarchy in the classical case.
 To deal with such kind of ``homotopy coherence'' is the major difficulty of the work, that is, we need to find a way to encode all such hierarchy \emph{simultaneously} in order to make the idea of descent work.
 In other words, we need to work in the {\em totality} of all $\infty$-categories of concern.

 It is possible that such a descent theory (and other relevant higher-categorical techniques introduced below) can be realized by using other models for higher categories.
-We have chosen the theory developed by Lurie in \cite{Lu1}, \cite{Lu2} for its elegance and availability.
+We have chosen the theory developed by Lurie in \cite{HTT}, \cite{HA} for its elegance and availability.
 Precisely, we will use the techniques of the (marked) straightening/unstraightening construction, Adjoint Functor Theorem, and the $\infty$-categorical Barr--Beck Theorem.
 Based on Lurie's theory, we develop further $\infty$-categorical techniques to treat the homotopy-coherence problem mentioned as above.
-These techniques would enable us to, for example, \begin{itemize} \item take partial adjoints along given directions (\Sec \ref{1ss:partial_adjoints}); \item find a coherent way to decompose morphisms (\cite{LZa}*{\Sec 4}); \item gluing data from Cartesian diagrams to general ones (\cite{LZa}*{\Sec 5}); \item make a coherent choice of descent data (\Sec \ref{3ss:construction}). \end{itemize} In the next section, we will have a chance to explain some of them.
+These techniques would enable us to, for example, \begin{itemize} \item find a coherent way to decompose morphisms (\Sec\ref{a4ss});